vippsas/vipps-checkout/ISSUE_TEMPLATE.md

 2. A concise, self-explanatory Subject line, such as "POST:/something gives HTTP 400 response".
 3. Company details: Organization number (find yours at Brønnøysundregistrene)
 4. Merchant Serial Number (MSN, see Getting started)
-5. Which Vipps product or Vipps API this is about.
+5. Which Vipps MobilePay product or API this is about.
 6. Environment: Is it a problem in the Test (MT) or the Production environment?
 7. Include orderId, and preferably also transactionId and contextId, to make it possible to search in logs.
 8. Date: On which date did the problem occur?